bkerler/NANDReader_FTDI/README.md

    In this case restarting the application should help as it re-initialize the FTDI chip.

    If using osciloscope or voltmeter ~2.0V might appear on the output pin before ~0.5Hz signal appears with amplitude 3.3V.
-It is caused by internal pull-up resistors in the FTDI chip which does not pull up to 3.3V rail.
+It is caused by internal pull-up resistors in the FTDI chip which looks it they do not pull up to the 3.3V rail.